What Is Osteoarthritis?

 Osteoarthritis is most commonly a result of aging cartilage.
 Aging cartilage progressively becomes stiffer and more vulnerable to wear and tear.
 Severe osteoarthritis can cause the cartilage to wear away virtually completely so that the adjacent bones in the joint rub together with use.
 This is referred to a "bone on bone" joint disease.

 The symptoms of osteoarthritis vary from patient to patient.
 Some people with osteoarthritis have no symptoms, while others have significant pain and stiffness when the joints are used.
-Depending on which joints are affected, osteoarthritis can cause difficulty standing, walking, turning knobs or keys, opening jars, etc. Osteoarthritis involving the spine can lead to nerve irritation associated with numbness and tingling.
+Depending on which joints are affected, osteoarthritis can cause difficulty standing, walking, turning knobs or keys, and opening jars, for example.
+Osteoarthritis involving the spine can lead to nerve irritation associated with numbness, tingling, and weakness.

 Physical Therapy Treatment